The Basics of Concrete Paving: Driveways

 Surfaces that will be supporting vehicles will need a stronger mix while a patio or sidewalk that needs to be decorative will require a mix with more flexibility.
 Luckily, due to concrete’s versatility, you can find a mix that’s right for your project by working with a concrete contractor.
 Let’s take a look at the makeup of concrete and how you can determine the best mix to use.

-Concrete is always made up of four main ingredients; cement, sand, aggregate (a mix of sand, gravel, stone, slag, and recycled concrete), and water.
-It's the ratio of sand to cement that determines the strength of a mixture, and this is what will change based on your project and needs.
+Concrete is always made up of four main ingredients; cement, aggregate (a mix of sand, gravel, stone, slag, and recycled concrete), and water.
+It's the ratio of water to cement that determines the strength of a mixture.

 There are a few considerations to make when determining what type of concrete mix is right for your project.